AviationCode/elasticsearch/readme.md

 ```
 ## Configuration

 By default we use `localhost:9200` to search your elasticsearch instance.
-If this is the case noc configuration is required at all.
+If this is the case no configuration is required at all.
 You can use the following `.env` settings to configure how we connect to your elasticsearch instance.

 | Name             | Type      | Default     | Description